zzzrenn/PharmAssist/README.md

 - Create a SQS
 - Create a lambda that reads the links.txt from this bucket and send message to SQS.
 Copy aws/link_processor.py to the created lambda.
 Add the required environment variables.
 - Push the pharmassist-data-crawler image to ECR.
 Create a lambda using this image.
 Add the environment variable MONGO_DATABASE_HOST.
 Set the memory to 512 MB and timeout to 5 minutes.
 Add the SQS as trigger.
-- Finally, create a EventBridge Scheduler to create a cron job that trigger the process the links in the text file.
+- Finally, create a EventBridge Scheduler to create a cron job that triggers the lambda to process the links in the text file.

 ## Reference